pantovicmilos/MittoAPI/README.md

 - dotnet publish -c Release -o out
 - dotnet out\Mitto.App2Sms.Web.dll

 Dockerization of the API is not finished.
-Please use non-docker deploy for testing purpuses.
+Please use non-docker deploy for testing purposes.

 Things to be added:

-- Turn off sql_mode=only_full_group_by" in the docker-compose for the mysql docker image
+- Turn off sql_mode=only_full_group_by" in the docker-compose for the mysql docker image.
+Due to this issue API statistics end point do not return query result.
-- Add frontend project to docker-compose
+- Frontend project should be added to docker-compose

 Steps to spin docker container: